GRADUATE INTERDISCIPLINARY PROGRAM IN NEUROSCIENCE

-In the event of the Program Chair taking a sabbatical or resigning, an interim chair will be appointed by the EC.
+In the event of the Program Chair taking a sabbatical or resigning, an interim chair will be elected by the EC and appointed by the faculty director of GIDPs.
 The interim chair will serve a term of no more than one year while the chair is on sabbatical, or while preparations are made for the selection of a new chair.

 1. The Executive Committee:

 a. develops and implements policies and procedures for the operation of the Program in Neuroscience and for associated teaching and research programs of the Neuroscience community;